Once inside Cicada, we can run our neural network C function by typing

 }

-Assuming we are at Cicada’s command prompt, we can try out our new wrapper by typing:
+Save NN.cicada in the same directory as our NN program.
+Then, from Cicada’s command prompt, let’s try out our new wrapper by typing:

 > run("NN")